plolcott/x86utm/README.md

 <b>u32 Load_State(u32* state_data);  </b>

 When a UTM is running the execution trace of each assembly language instruction / operating system function call is provided.

 After each Debug_Step() virtual machine instruction is executed the Master UTM can examine the machine state of the Slave UTM.

+The recursion depth of UTMs executing other UTMs in Debug-Step mode is of arbitrary depth.